 While you need to be a “business-minded person” to succeed in any industry, some industries (including the spa business) are more overtly “people-focused.”
 The spa is as much a center of social interaction as a health and wellness center, and spa customers may choose their preferred spa location as much based on who they are interacting with as on what service is being rendered.

 Thus, you either need to be on-site helping to create that friendly social environment or stay in the background and hire a manager who will do that for you.
+You could even go the extra mile and try out a blonde wig.

 3. You believe in the health and wellness movement.